dashersw/stack/README.md

 # Linting

 Run `npm install` on the root folder and it will set up a pre-commit hook to lint the staged files.
-You will also have two lint commands, `npm run lint` and `npm run lint-staged` that you can run on the root folder.
+You will also have two lint commands, `npm lint` and `npm lint-staged` that you can run on the root folder.

 These commands run the individual `lint` and `lint-staged` scripts in both the `frontend` and the `backend` folders, and they will respect individual configurations of these folders.